Best Induction Hobs with Extractor (UK 2022)

 • Extractor fairly noisy

-• Carbon filters must be purchased separately
+• Carbon filter must be purchased separately

 2. Smeg HOBD482D 83 cm Air Venting Induction Hob